INFACT

 Project INFACT

-INFACT introduces CT practices such as problem decomposition, pattern recognition, abstraction, and algorithm design through learning games, robotics, and introductory coding activities.
+The resulting INFACT materials embed scaffolds for executive function (EF), and they offer differentiation supports to address the strengths and struggles of each unique learner.
+They introduce CT practices, such as problem decomposition, pattern recognition, abstraction, and algorithm design through learning games, robotics, and introductory coding activities.
 Computing structures such as conditionals, loops, variables, and functions are introduced using examples from daily life and are extended into various applications.

 Research Activity